The Ultimate Guide to Playing Power Forward

 Frontcourt Defensive Footwork: Good footwork is the only thing between your opponent and two easy points, so make sure it's fundamentally sound by following this advice.

 Though primary scorers are often centers or shooting guards, a power forward that can make shots is a huge asset to any successful basketball team.
-Here's how to polish up your shooting and give your team another weapon around the basket.
+Here's how to polish your shooting and give your team another weapon around the basket.

 Strength and Conditioning